Himanshu-Parangat/synopsis-whiteboard/README.md

 ### 6.1 Discussion:

-*Hardware Support:*
+#### Hardware Support:

-Our system demands robust hardware capabilities to ensure optimal performance and seamless user experience.
+* Our system demands robust hardware capabilities to ensure optimal performance and seamless user experience.
 The minimum hardware requirements include an X86_64 architecture, a minimum of 8GB RAM, and an i5 processor or equivalent.
-In addition, a depth sensor camera is essential for enhanced functionality. the primary focus is on 64-bit systems, 32-bit or ARM architecture  will not be officially supported.
+In addition, a depth sensor camera is essential for enhanced functionality. the primary focus is on 64-bit systems, 32-bit, or ARM architecture  will not be officially supported.

-*Software Support:*
+#### Software Support:

-The software ecosystem is designed to operate on a variety of operating systems, providing flexibility and accessibility for users.
+* The software is designed to operate on various operating systems, providing flexibility and accessibility for users.
 The supported operating systems include Windows 10, Linux, macOS, and BSD, all based on the X86_64 architecture.

-note: custom builds, Linux From Scratch (LFS) immutable system or Nix overlay, Gentoo packages or deprecated os will not be supported as well. (you need to build bin yourself)

-The software stack requires a system equipped with Python 3.9 and above, with a modern Chromium-based browser for user interaction.
+* The software stack requires a system equipped with Python 3.9 and above, with a modern Chromium-based browser for user interaction.
 Core dependencies such as OpenCV and MediaPipe are needed

+`note:` custom builds, Linux From Scratch (LFS) immutable system or Nix overlay, Gentoo packages or deprecated OS will not be supported either. (you need to build the bin yourself)

 ### 6.2 Current challenges